cramerdev/docs/_posts/2013-10-10-production-checklist.markdown

 ---
 layout: page
-title: Product Checklist
+title: Production Checklist
 tags: main
 category: Launch
 ---

-A checklist should totally go here.
+## Objective
+We should add a clear objective for our philosophy behind "production ready" applications.

+## Principles

 1. Does it deploy.
 2. Does it run.